daephx/nvim/README.md

 $ git clone https://github.com/daephx/nvim.git ~\AppData\Roaming\nvim
 ```

-After cloning this repository, run `nvim`.
-The lazy bootstrap process will clone
+Then run `nvim` which will kick-off the lazy bootstrap process and install all
-and build all missing plugins, including treesitter parsers.
+the required plugins and treesitter parsers.

-If there are any errors: run `:checkhealth` or restart `nvim` to ensure all
+If there are any errors?
+First restart `nvim` to ensure all the newly installed
 packages are properly loaded.
-If that doesn't work, an issue or pull request
+If that doesn't work try running the
+`:checkhealth` command.
+You can also raise an issue or pull request, as they
 would be greatly appreciated.

 ### Fonts